jireh-father/tensorflow-alexnet/README.md

 # Alexnet using Tensorflow
-Implemetations of alexnet using Tensorflow on mnist and cifar10.
+Implemetations of alexnet using Tensorflow on mnist.

 ## For train
 python kaggle_mnist_alexnet.py